Common questions · Straightforward answers

 • Yes to both.
 Please refer to the above FAQ about my hours.

 • Video sessions are typically booked for one hour.
-One hour means 60 minutes - not 45-50 minutes.
+One hour means 60 minutes, not 45-50 minutes.
 If you'd like to use less time, that's up to you, but you are charged based on what you booked.
+I offer additional time in twenty-minute increments if you'd like to go over the hour and the time is available.

 • Most clients prefer weekly sessions at first to build trust, momentum, and continuity.
 Please see the session frequency section of my appointments and cancelations page for more details.